ublue-os/website/docs/blog/posts/ucore-nvidia.md

 links:
   - ucore Commits: https://github.com/ublue-os/ucore/commits/main
 ---
-# Universal Core("ublue" for the server) Gains NVIDIA Support
+# Universal Core Gains NVIDIA Support

+Universal Core is a Universal Blue custom image of Fedora CoreOS.

 While Universal Blue has rightly been receiving much attention on the desktop; [Universal Core (ucore)](https://github.com/ublue-os/ucore) has been quietly growing its own set of features for the server side of things.